 Summary

-This Recommendation defines identification scheme for the multimedia information access triggered by tag-based identification.
-Multimedia information associated with such an identifier can be retrieved using a resolution process.Keywords
+This Recommendation defines an identification scheme for the multimedia information access triggered by tag-based identification.
+Multimedia information associated with such an identifier can be retrieved using a resolution process.

+This Recommendation adopts an application framework to accommodate the legacy existing identification schemes together with the new identification scheme defined here using a pair of object identifier for identification scheme and identifier itself.

+Keywords

 Identifier, identification scheme